Do I need swimming experience to join?

 In our 6-lane pool, we have categorized each lane by speed and ability, with Lane 1 being the fastest lane.

 Lane 1 typically does 4500-6000 yards per workout.
 10 X 100s free on 1:10 to 1:15.

 Lane 6 typically does 3000-3500 yards per workout.
 10 x 100s free on 1:50 or 2:00.

-Workouts vary by theme, such as freestyle, IM, stroke, mid-distance/distance, sprint, dryland+swim, etc. Depending on the season and day of the week, there will be 18-34 people attending each workout.
+Workouts vary by theme, such as freestyle, IM, stroke, mid-distance/distance, sprint, dryland+swim, etc. Depending on the day of the week, there will be 18-34 people attending each workout.

-Workouts are professionally coached by experienced swimmers (many of whom are UW students and current Husky Masters swimmers).
+Workouts are professionally coached by experienced swimmers (many of whom are current Husky Masters swimmers).

 Can I come to practice late?

 While coming late is sometimes unavoidable, we do discourage coming late as this is disruptive to the swimmers already in the pool.
 If you do come late, we ask that you please talk to the coach and coordinate with your lane prior to entering the pool in order to make sure you are on the correct set.

 Some swimmers come just once a month, while others attend every workout.
 It’s up to you and your fitness goals!